silverstripe/silverstripe-s3/README.md

 Make sure you replace `<bucket-name>` and `<your-ARN>` below with the appropriate values.
 `<your-ARN>` should match the IAM arn of the ec2 instance running your SilverStripe site.

+**Note:** The below policy has not been extensively tested - feedback welcome.

 ```
 {
     "Version": "2012-10-17",